• HOME

 Overton, Nebraska, has never been a large town.
 The 2020 US Census reflects a population of 561 people, a 58% increase over the 326 people recorded in Overton when the 1880 census was taken.
 Located in Covington Township, Overton has maintained a steady, if slow, population growth.
 I imagine Overton to be a place boasting a friendly, small-town character held in the face of a rapidly changing world.

 But there is one glaring change between the 1880 and 2020 census reports.
 Unlike the total population of Overton, the racial demographics changed drastically.
 In 1880, 14% of Overton’s population identified as Black or Mulatto.
-2020 Overton is entirely devoid of people of African descent.
+By 2020, Overton is entirely devoid of people of African descent.

 When black families began to return to the United States from Canada, many settled in the neighboring states of Michigan and Ohio.
-But a small band of families from Buxton (Elgin Settlement), Ontario, set their sights on Nebraska.
-The group that eventually formed DeWitty, NE, first settled in Overton.
-The former Canadian black sojourners who appear in Overton’s 1880 census include the families of Joshua Emanuel, William Walker, Isaac Riley, William Rann, William Small, and the Gields/Robinson family.
+However, a small band of families from Buxton (Elgin Settlement), Ontario, set their sights on Nebraska.
+This group eventually formed DeWitty, NE, but first settled in Overton.
+The former Canadian black sojourners who appear in Overton’s 1880 census include families like Joshua Emanuel, William Walker, Isaac Riley, William Rann, William Small, and the Gields/Robinson family.
 The Robert Allen family from Kentucky rounded out Overton’s 45 black residents.

 Unlike DeWitty, Nebraska, or Nicodemus, Kansas, the black settlers in Dawson County did not establish a separate community.
 They lived for almost thirty years as a community within a community.
 A 1969 Nebraskaland Magazine article by Jean Williams discussed attempts by black homesteaders to establish themselves in Nebraska.
-Many failed, but “by the turn of the century, one colony of Negroes was succeeding.
+Many failed, but 'by the turn of the century, one colony of Negroes was succeeding.
 These people filed claims on land near Overton in Dawson County in 1880.
 The homesteaders forming the nucleus of this settlement came from Canada.
-They were educated, weather-oriented, and conditioned.
-Some were skilled artisans, and all brought goods, supplies and money to sustain them until they could harvest a crop.”
+They were educated, weather-oriented, and skilled artisans, bringing goods, supplies, and money to sustain them until they could harvest a crop.'

 In DeWitty’s shadow, the memory of the unnamed Overton colony of black settlers faded.
 But for the original Canadian group, Overton was home and the birthplace of the first generation of Canadian sojourners who returned to the United States.